Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - Note: I'm switching to YAML in place of JSON for user config because it's giving me a lot of trouble.
 - Note: Our version of the assistant finally has a name 🎉🎉🎉.
 We are calling it Bernard, a reference to [Bernard of Chartres's](https://en.wikipedia.org/wiki/Bernard_of_Chartres) phrase: "On the shoulder of giants".
 - Note: I'm goin' to be using a 'code signature', not as a way to assert ownership or something like that but just because it looks cool (I mean, just look at that smile ;)) (Also, I won't use this code signature in files which are just modified versions of existing files from other users or files which relied upon articles and stuff since that's.......plagiarism.)
-- So I found about NNUEs (Neural Networks updated efficiently) and thanks to that I don't have to deal with making hand-crafted evaluation functions for chess (the thing that, given a state of the chess board, predicts whose side the match is in at that very point) but that's a very small (albeit very essential ) part of the work done, I'll still need to learn C++ and still need to create a gui, create a chess board, define legal moves....blah blah blah cut to my brain blowing up.
-TL;DR- A lot of work is still left for chess.
-- So I've finally made the decision of going insane and writing up the entire chess board in 3-D using Vulkan, I have quite a bit of prior experience with regards to 3D art anyway so....hopefully I won't have a lot of problem.
-Also that ray-tracing is going to look sweet **if** I get through with all of it.
-- (8/7/2021) Note: The development has come to a stand-still due to lack of time and disorganised code management.
-Will resume shortly.
-Also, working on creating a Vulkan Renderer for chess for which I actually have to _learn_ the Vulkan API.....while knowing nothing about Computer Graphics (yeah, on second thought, not my brightest move but I'll pull through).
-Hopefully, [this](https://vkguide.dev/) will make it easier

 ```
     ██╗